unswsecsoc/constitution/README.md

 # 3 EXECUTIVE
     3.1 The Executive of the club shall be elected from the full members at the Annual General Meeting and shall consist of at least:
-      3.1.1 A President;
-      3.1.2 A Vice President;
+      3.1.1 Two (2) Co-Presidents
-      3.1.3 A Secretary;
+      3.1.2 A Secretary;
-      3.1.4 A Treasurer; and
+      3.1.3 A Treasurer; and
-      3.1.5 An Arc Delegate; and
+      3.1.4 An Arc Delegate; and
-      3.1.6 A Grievance, Equity, Diversity, and Inclusion (GEDI) Officer.
+      3.1.5 A Grievance, Equity, Diversity, and Inclusion (GEDI) Officer.
-    3.2 One (1) member is permitted to hold two (2) Executive positions, provided that a minimum of three (3) different members shall remain on the Executive at all times, with the exception that the positions of President and Treasurer may not be held by the same person.
+    3.2 One (1) member is permitted to hold two (2) Executive positions, provided that a minimum of three (3) different members shall remain on the Executive at all times, with the exceptions that the positions of Co-President and Treasurer may not be held by the same person, and both Co-President positions may not be held by the same person.
     3.3 Job sharing of any Executive position is not permitted.
     3.4 The Executive shall be responsible for the following duties:
       3.4.1 The activities of the club;